Home > Power Transmission > V-Belt Pulleys > How To Measure V-Belt Pulleys | Identifying V-Belt Pulleys

 One of the ever-growing and most widely used product types in the power transmission and automotive industries is the V-belt pulley, also known as the “sheave.”
 A V-belt pulley is an attachment that transfers energy between axles with the help of a V-belt.
-However, in order to keep this important pair of devices functioning properly, one must secure the appropriate V-belt pulley replacement when an older one gets worn down.
-To do this, you need to know the size, dimensions and type of your V-belt pulley so that the replacement will operate properly.
-Learning how to measure a V-belt pulley’s size and calculate its dimensions are simple tasks; however, properly identifying a V-belt pulley type can be a complex process.
-V-belt pulleys come in a multitude of different styles and options, including A-section, B-section, C-section, D-section, 3V-section, 5V-section, 8V-section, variable pitch, double groove and metric pulleys.
+However, to keep this important pair of devices functioning properly, one must secure the appropriate V-belt pulley replacement when an older one gets worn down.
+To do this, you need to know the size, dimensions, and type of your V-belt pulley so that the replacement will operate properly.
+Learning how to measure a V-belt pulley’s size and calculate its dimensions is a simple task; however, properly identifying a V-belt pulley type can be a complex process.
+V-belt pulleys come in a multitude of different styles and options, including A-section, B-section, C-section, D-section, 3V-section, 5V-section, 8V-section, variable pitch, double groove, and metric pulleys.
 We stock over 8,000 SKUs of different V-belt pulleys alone!

 How To Measure A V-Belt Pulley